 Streusel lovers, this one’s for you.

-Thick Streusel Topping
+Thick Streusel Topping for Apple Crisp

 This apple crisp has a thick layer of topping.
 This is a bit of an understatement.
 There is lots of topping.
 A deep, dense, non-apologetic layer of sweet oat-laced topping.
 We all know that’s the best part of the crisp, so let’s get in there.
 Look at that blanket of crunchy sweet loveliness.